 - carry a tuition charge.

-- The syllabus of the original course, which requires CEP approval, will specify the dates and duration of the remedial activity.
+- The syllabus of the original course, which requires CAC approval, will specify the dates and duration of the remedial activity.

-- Upon successful completion of the remedial activity, the student will be given a grade of Pass (P) for the remedial course.
+- Upon successful completion of the retesting or remedial activity, the student will be given a grade of Pass (P) for the course.

-- Failure on the assessment following the completion of a remediation activity will result in the student being considered for one of the following actions:
+- Failure on the assessment following the completion of a retest or remediation activity will result in the student being considered for one of the following actions:

 - dismissal from the college.